DuckDeck/GrandMenu/README.md

 ##Key Features
 * Custom menu title and bar color
 * Can assgin menu title's location and size automatically
-* Auto adjust the table view.s size.
+* Auto adjust the table view's size.
 * use block to callback menu click event and table scroll event

 ##Requirements